oslc-op/website/content/_index.md

 understand_data_3_paragraph = "Data from different sources can link to one another by referencing the other data's URL"

 understand_documents_4_image = "mashup-documents.svg"
-understand_documents_4_paragraph = "Clients can use mashup applications to interact with documents in the web (Search, Visualize, Analyze, etc)" understand_documents_4_mashup = [
+understand_documents_4_paragraph = "Clients can use mashup applications to interact with documents in the Web (Search, Visualize, Analyze, etc)" understand_documents_4_mashup = [
   "Google Search",
   "Mozilla Firefox",